The Company: Exitus Elite

 - High risk for many prospects at $1,600 and no refund on $1,300 of that

 - No way to verify the products true value before purchasing

 - Some of Paul's past programs/ promotions are concerning

 There's no doubt that you could make decent money promoting this.
 They do have a system in place and if you can drive enough traffic to the sales funnel, a small percentage will convert.
 As a beginner you are going to be relying on the leads they offer, the training they supply and the sales team they provide.
 Maybe all of that will work well, maybe it won't.
 Your success ultimately comes down to how hard you work, yes.
 But your learning curve could potentially become a very expensive exercise with this system.

 In my opinion, the real issue is how long you'll be making money with a company like this given the way it is structured.
-Any mlm company with such a strong focus on recruiting and a clear lack of retail sales presents a very real issue in terms of compliance and long term viability.
+Any mlm company with such a strong focus on recruiting and a clear lack of retail sales presents a legitimate concern in terms of sustainability.